 We all know that young people today will shape our world tomorrow.
-Red Cross develops educational / teaching resources about Red Cross' humanitarian work to care for vulnerable people and communities facing a major disaster or personal crisis, both in Australia and internationally.
+Red Cross develops educational and teaching resources about Red Cross' humanitarian work to care for vulnerable people and communities facing a major disaster or personal crisis, both in Australia and internationally.

 Disaster Preparedness and Recovery lesson plans to help teachers educate students from pre-school to year 12 about important emergency preparedness and recovery information.
 Years K-12.

-A comprehensive schools kit with lesson plans prepared for National Harmony Day.
+A comprehensive schools kit with lesson plans prepared for National Harmoney Day.
 Classroom manuals, modules and activity sheets explore themes of cultural diversity in Australia, migration and Australian culture, racism and more.
 Years K-12.

 Banning the use of nuclear weapons